wp-plugins/my-optional-modules/readme.txt

 == Changelog ==
 = 5.0.+ =
+* 5.0.9.2 / Buttons add to post editing screen; if a module has a shortcode, a button for it will be added for easy access to that shortcode.
+* 5.0.9.2 / Meta: Excerpt handling hotfixed to remove html tags from the output.
+* 5.0.9.2 / Meta: reWrite titles (so that page content is clearer).
 * 5.0.9.1 / Meta: A few minor tweaks and fixes.
 * 5.0.9.1 / Meta: keywords will not be present in the title; keywords will not be html elements; list of words to ignore improved.
 * 5.0.9.1 / Meta: keywords no longer based on tags present (I just wasn't happy with the results that this approach was producing).